Missaukee Conservation District is the permitting and enforcing agency for the Soil Erosion and Sedimentation Control program within Missaukee County.

 Permits are not issued the same day applications are received.
 A site inspection is required prior to the issuance of permits.
 Missaukee County has two, part-time inspection agents.
-Plan ahead and submit your application before you need it.
+PLEASE: Plan ahead and submit your application at least two weeks before you need it.

 Download your SESC Application here.
 Incomplete applications generally lack proper plans to keep sediment out of our waterbodies.
 Answer all questions, and contact this office if you need assistance.
 We are glad to schedule you a time to assist.
 Submitting incomplete applications will slow your approval process.

 Exemptions Projects within 500 ft of a lake, river or creek but less than 225 sq ft may be eligible for a waiver.
 Download your 225 Waiver here.
 You must have a waiver complete before start of your earth change or an after-the-fact permit fee may be charged.

 Beach Tilling and Beach Sanding require permits.
 Follow this link for information.
 Tilling and sanding both require a SESC permit.
 If either activity is done at or below the Ordinary High Water Mark, an additional DEQ permit may be required.
 Other waterfront activities such as sea wall installation and maintenance, riprap, permanent docks, aquatic weed treatment, activities in wetlands or floodplains and others require permits as well.
 Get details here.
 Use of tractors in the lake requires permits from several agencies: it’s considered dredging and requires a DEQ permit; violators may also be cited for DNR recreational trespass on bottomlands and; and water pollution laws may come into play if the vehicle leaks fluids into the water.